rawitat/gtypist_lessons/programming_quotes.typ

 S:There's an old story about the person who wished his computer were as easy :to use as his telephone.
 That wish has come true, since I no longer know :how to use my telephone.

+I:Douglas Crockford, "JavaScript: The Good Parts"
+S:We see a lot of feature-driven product design in which the cost of features :is not properly accounted.
+Features can have a negative value to customers :because they make the products more difficult to understand and use.
+ :
+ :We are finding that people like products that just works.
+It turns out that :designs that just work are much harder to produce than designs that assemble :long list of features.

+I:James Alan Gardner
+S:What kind of programmer is so divorced from reality that she thinks she'll :get complex software right the first time?

+I:Andrew Hunt, "The Pragmatic Programmer"
+S:Don't gloss over a routine or piece of code involved in the bug because :you "know" it works.
+Prove it.
+Prove it in this context, with this data, :with these boundary conditions.

+I:Robert C. Martin
+S:Any organization that designs a system will produce a design whose structure :is a copy of the organization's communication structure.

+I:Daniel Roy Greenfeld, Audrey Roy Greenfeld
+S:Code is read more than it is written.

+I:Ralph Johnson
+S:Before software can be reusable it first has to be usable.

 Q:Do you want to continue to next lesson [Y/N] ?
 N:MENU